Kevin Byard

-Kevin Leon Byard III (born August 17, 1993) is an American professional football safety for the Chicago Bears of the National Football League (NFL).
-He played college football for the Middle Tennessee Blue Raiders.
-Byard was selected by the Tennessee Titans in the third round of the 2016 NFL draft.
-In 2017, his second season in the NFL, he was selected to the Pro Bowl and the first-team All-Pro and was the co-leader for most interceptions throughout the season.
-Additionally, he led the NFL in takeaways with 10 (8 interceptions and 2 fumble recoveries).
+Kevin Leon Byard III (born August 17, 1993) is an American professional football safety for the New England Patriots of the National Football League (NFL).
+He played college football for the Middle Tennessee Blue Raiders and was selected by the Tennessee Titans in the third round of the 2016 NFL draft.
+In 2017, his second season in the NFL, Byard was selected to the Pro Bowl and was named the first-team All-Pro after co-leading the NFL in interceptions and leading the NFL in takeaways with 10 (eight interceptions and two fumble recoveries).
+He was traded to the Philadelphia Eagles in 2023 before joining the Chicago Bears the following season.
+Byard led the NFL in interceptions again in 2025.

 Early life

 Byard was born on August 17, 1993, in Philadelphia, Pennsylvania.
-After his parents divorced at the age of 14, Byard moved to Atlanta, Georgia with his mother and siblings.
-He attended Martin Luther King Jr. High School in Lithonia, Georgia.
-In high school, he participated in football and track.
+After his parents divorced when he was 14, Byard moved to Atlanta, Georgia with his mother and siblings.
+Byard attended Martin Luther King Jr. High School in Lithonia, Georgia, where he participated in football and track.

 College career

 Byard played for the Middle Tennessee State Blue Raiders of Middle Tennessee State University from 2012 to 2015.
 He was redshirted in 2011.
-He earned Honorable Mention All-Conference USA honors in 2013.
-He was named First-team All-Conference USA in 2014 and 2015.
+Byard earned Honorable Mention All-Conference USA honors in 2013.
+In 2014 and 2015, he was named First-team All-Conference USA.
 Byard's 19 career interceptions are the most in school history.
-Byard graduated from Middle Tennessee in May 2015 with a degree in liberal studies.
+He graduated from Middle Tennessee in May 2015 with a degree in liberal studies.